dzmanto/linux-bing-wallpaper/README.md

 Give the scripts execution permissions (chmod +x).

-Make them autostart (see the below comments for Mac OSX®, gnome-session-properties is your friend in <a href="https://www.ubuntu.com/">Ubuntu</a>).
+Make them autostart (see the below comments for Mac OSX®, in <a href="https://www.ubuntu.com/">Ubuntu</a> gnome-session-properties is your friend).

-So next time you start your machine, linux-bing-wallpaper will run once.
+The next time you start your machine, linux-bing-wallpaper will run.

 ## Commands for installation & first steps
 ```